BroadcomMFD/broadcom-product-scripts/endevor/Package Shipping from Endevor to Endevor/README.md

 # Package Shipping from Endevor to Endevor
-These procedures provide examples of package shipping scripts supporting shipments of elements from one Endevor to another.
-The Shipments can be to remote or local Destinations.
+These procedures provide examples of package shipping scripts supporting the shipment of elements from one Endevor to another.
+Shipment can be to a remote or local Destination where another Endevor is running.
 The overall effect is the extension of an application's life cycle across multiple Endevor images.

-For many sites, the simple examples in this collection may be sufficient for theri needs.
-For other sites that have a wide range of changing values for System, Subsystem or Type names as elements ship from one Endevor to another, the dditional examples in this collection may be helpful.
+For many sites, the first few examples in this collection may be sufficient for your needs.
+If your site has a wide range of changing values for System, Subsystem  or Type as elements ship from one Endevor to another, then the additional examples in this collection may be helpful.

 ## Content Summary
 This procedure leverages the How to Enable Post-Ship Script Execution feature of Endevor.